Hena234/MCS_Sandpile/README.md

 ### How it works:
 - Each cell is initialized with a random number of grains (0-3).
-- In each iteration, one grain is added to the cell.
+- In each iteration, one grain is added to a particular cell.
 - If a cell contains 4 or more grains, it "topples," distributing one grain to each of its four neighbors.
 - The process continues until the system reaches a stable state.